iver-wharf/rfcs/README.md

 For any substantial change that needs to be thought through in Wharf, we try to use RFCs for them instead of internally trying to talk it out in meetings.

-Not every descision needs an RFC, nor is any RFC excessive.
-Altough this is the start of our journey with RFCs, so we're trying to limit them to changes with major impact.
+Not every decision needs an RFC, nor is any RFC excessive.
+This is the start of our journey with RFCs, so we're trying to limit them to changes with major impact.